Five days in and I’m exhausted: Life in a Greek refugee camp

 Five days in and I’m absolutely exhausted.

-We begin our days by distributing bananas, eggs and bread to the 160 refugees living in Thessaloniki.
+We begin our days by distributing bananas, eggs and bread to the 160 homeless refugees living in Thessaloniki.

 Whole families are taking shelter in half built factories, derelict train stations and apartment cellars.

-Afterward breakfast, we drive to the outskirts of the city to a warehouse to prepare lunch for the refugees on an industrial scale.
+After breakfast, we drive to the outskirts of the city to a warehouse to prepare lunch for the refugees on an industrial scale.
 It involves frantic chopping and stirring of gargantuan cauldrons.

 Trays of hot stew are then handed out at central points across the city.